 Roll-out of Ohio Medical Marijuana is on target for September 8, 2018.

-All use, possession, cultivation, or sale of marijuana is illegal prior to that date.
+All use, possession, cultivation, or sale of marijuana was illegal prior to that date.

 Medical marijuana laws are not yet in full swing.
-The state's target date for fully operational marijuana production and dispensing is September 8, 2018, but there are many factors that may interfere with a dispensary opening in your area by that date.
-Locations of the marijuana dispensaries have just been announced today, June 4.
+The state's target date for fully operational marijuana production and dispensing was September 8, 2018, but there were many factors that interfered with opening dispensaries by the target date.
+Locations of the marijuana dispensaries were announced June 4, 2018.
 For those businesses, that is just the first step toward becoming operational.
 The first dispensary in the Cincinnati area, just opened on May 21, 2019.

 Ohio Marijuana Law after September 8, 2018.

 Medical Marijuana is the only approved form of legal marijuana.